vfarcic/vfarcic.github.io/cd/agile2015.md

 Similar presentation has been given in Barcelona Software Craftsmanship 2014.

+Workshop on the same subject will be given in a 8 hour workshop in [Craft 2015](http://craft-conf.com/2015#workshops/ViktorFarcic).

 It was presented and was part of workshops that attended more than 300 employees of the company I worked for.
 Presentation and workshops had a success that resulted in requests to repeat the same for our clients in US, UK, Finland, Spain, Poland and Singapore.
 Since then I changed the company and am currently presenting, holding workshops and applying it in several big insurance and banking corporations.

-I wrote many articles on the subject (http://technologyconversations.com/category/continuous-integration-delivery-and-deployment/) and am currently writing a book.
+I wrote many articles on the subject of [Continuous Integration, Delivery and Deployment](http://technologyconversations.com/category/continuous-integration-delivery-and-deployment/) and am currently writing a book.

 Presentation Sample
 ===================